Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 8 Februari 2025 22.22.02 UTC
+- WIB: Sabtu, 8 Februari 2025 23.26.26 UTC
-- WITA: Sabtu, 8 Februari 2025 23.22.02 UTC
+- WITA: Minggu, 9 Februari 2025 00.26.26 UTC
-- WIT: Minggu, 9 Februari 2025 00.22.02 UTC
+- WIT: Minggu, 9 Februari 2025 01.26.26 UTC

 Kutipan Inspiratif:
-"No one who achieves success does so without acknowledging the help of others.
-The wise and confident acknowledge this help with gratitude."
+"Chaos in the midst of chaos isn't funny, but chaos in the midst of order is."

-Kategori: success
+Kategori: funny